jeffpar/pcjs.v1/bin/README.md

 Build Tools
 ---
 This is where all the server-side PHP code used to reside.
-I've since deleted that code from the project, because it's all been ported to JavaScript as a collection [Node modules](/my_modules/).
+I've since deleted that code from the project, because it's all been ported to JavaScript as a collection of [Node modules](/my_modules/).

 All that remains here is the version of Google's Closure Compiler (and its associated [README](README)) that I use to build the client-side JavaScript files -- not because I have any attachment to this particular version, but because